 It's possible to learn how to write UDIs just from these example files, without reading this document.
 The number at the start of each file, e.g. 01-udi-basic-sma.js, is the suggested order for working through the examples.

 The code in the example files and this guide uses one convention, entirely optional.
-When the code wants to store a value for later use, across different calls to UDI.onCalculate(), it does so by storing the value in the UDI object - rather than using a global variable, for example - and it prefaces the name with $.
+When the code wants to store a value for later use, across different calls to onCalculate(), it does so by storing the value in the indicator class object and it prefaces the name with $.
 For example, from the 04-udi-macd.js file:

 You add a UDI to a chart - including any of the examples - by clicking on the indicators button in the chart toolbar, choosing Advanced / UDI, and then pasting in the Javascript code.